Sami-hassan7/Combined-Radiomics-Clinical-Model/README.md

 # Combined clinical radiomics model for outcome prediction in OPC patients
-This repository contains the contribution of five members working on a research about does The Regenrative Farming where measuring the impact of these methods on cropyield and quality of the water and soil.
+This repository contains a step by step Model development for outcome prediction of OPC patients including feature extraction, selection, train and test data and finaly building combined clinical radiomics model.

 ## Contributors
 Constributers of this repository: \